davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 Ca-in-olivine barometry suggests a tighter set of constraints near the center of the spinel stability field.
 Model depths of 45-55 km prepared from steady-state geotherms agree with this assessment.
-Given the bias in both Ca-in-olivine and heat-flow measurements to shallower depths, we take the depth range of 50-70 km as a likely source region for the
+Given the bias in both Ca-in-olivine and heat-flow measurements towards shallower depths, we take the depth range of 50-70 km as a likely entrainment depth for the Crystal Knob xenoliths.
-We next turn
-to the accuracy of this extrapolation from heat flow values, and its implication for understanding the thermal structure of the lithosphere.
+We next turn to the accuracy of this extrapolation from heat flow values, and its implication for understanding the thermal structure of the lithosphere.

-### The origin of the Crystal Knob volcanic pipe
+<comment>### The origin of the Crystal Knob volcanic neck

 Extension in the lower crust?
 Of family with small eruptive episodes such as Coyote Creek (based on